 Important link – Difference between degree and diploma

-We mean by non-living things as the things which are not alive.
+We mean non-living things as the things which are not alive.
 They do not have any life.
-They do not have any tissue cells that help to grow or contribute to show the locomotion/movement.
+They do not have any tissue cells that help grow or contribute to showing the locomotion/movement.
 They don’t have such a process as metabolism that has anabolic and catabolic reactions.
-They can’t reproduce the next generation.
+So they can’t reproduce the next generation.

-The main characteristic of the non-living things is that they have no life.
-They do not have any quality such as Reproduction, growth and development, respiration, metabolism, adaptation, responsiveness, movement, etc.
+The main characteristic of non-living things is that they have no life.
+Therefore, they do not have any quality such as Reproduction, growth and development, respiration, metabolism, adaptation, responsiveness, movement, etc.

 Example:– wood, plastic, iron, metals, leather, cotton, etc.

 There are some main characteristics of non-living things that we mention below: